 (1) To qualify for Renewable Energy Credit (REC) offsets in the REC Trading Program, a Retail Electric Provider (REP), Municipally Owned Utility (MOU), generation and transmission cooperative, distribution cooperative, or an affiliate of a REP, MOU, generation and transmission cooperative, or distribution cooperative must apply for REC offsets from the Public Utility Commission of Texas (PUCT) by June 1, 2001.
 This requirement is in effect without regard to whether or not the applicant will be a Retail Entity on January 1, 2002.
 A REC offset represents one MWh of renewable energy from a renewable energy generator placed in service before September 1, 1999 that may be used in place of a REC to meet a renewable energy requirement.
 REC offsets may not be traded.

-(2) After receipt of Notification from the PUCT (which shall include the name of the Entity receiving the offset, the name of the generator eligible to produce the offset, the value of the offset in MWh, and other information as applicable) verifying designation by the Entity receiving REC offsets, ERCOT shall use REC offsets from a Retail Entity as part of its calculation of Final RPS Requirements (FRRs).
+(2) After receipt of Notification from the PUCT (which shall include the name of the Entity receiving the offset, the name of the generator eligible to produce the offset, the value of the offset in MWh, and other information as applicable) verifying designation by the Entity receiving REC offsets, ERCOT shall use REC offsets from a Retail Entity as part of its calculation of Final Solar Renewable Portfolio Standard (SRPS) Requirements (FSRRs).
 REC offsets are not transferable.
 REC offsets will be considered valid until ERCOT receives Notification from the PUCT that the offset is no longer valid.

 (3) For purposes of P.U.C.
 Subst.
-R. 25.173, Goal for Renewable Energy, a generation and transmission cooperative shall be responsible for the cumulative total of its cooperative members’ renewable energy requirements as well as its affiliated cooperative members’ renewable energy requirements.
-At the election of its board of directors, a generation and transmission cooperative will become responsible for the cumulative total of its distribution cooperatives’ Renewable Portfolio Standard (RPS) requirements.
-The sharing of the REC offsets of the generation and transmission cooperative among its distribution cooperatives shall not affect the cumulative total of the RPS requirements of the distribution cooperative members, or its affiliated cooperative members in meeting their share of the state’s goals for renewable energy Resources.
+R. 25.173, Renewable Energy Credit Program, a generation and transmission cooperative shall be responsible for the cumulative total of its cooperative members’ renewable energy requirements as well as its affiliated cooperative members’ renewable energy requirements.
+At the election of its board of directors, a generation and transmission cooperative will become responsible for the cumulative total of its distribution cooperatives’ SRPS requirements.
+The sharing of the REC offsets of the generation and transmission cooperative among its distribution cooperatives shall not affect the cumulative total of the SRPS requirements of the distribution cooperative members, or its affiliated cooperative members in meeting their share of the state’s goals for renewable energy Resources.

-14.9 Allocation of Statewide Renewable Portfolio Standard Requirement Among Retail Entities
+14.9 Allocation of Statewide Solar Renewable Portfolio Standard Requirement Among Retail Entities

 (1) The first quarter of each year shall be the Settlement period for the preceding Compliance Period.
 During this Settlement period each year the following actions shall occur:

 (a) No later than the date set forth in P.U.C.
 Subst.
-R. 25.173, Goal for Renewable Energy, the Program Administrator shall allocate the Statewide RPS Requirement (SRR) for the previous year’s Compliance Period among all Retail Entities in the state.
-This allocation represents the Renewable Energy Credit (REC) compliance requirements for the preceding Compliance Period.
+R. 25.173, Renewable Energy Credit Program, the Program Administrator shall allocate the Statewide Solar Renewable Portfolio Standard (SRPS) Requirement (SSRR) for the previous year’s Compliance Period among all Retail Entities in the state.
+This allocation represents the Solar Renewable Energy Credit (SREC) compliance requirements for the preceding Compliance Period.
 To perform this calculation, ERCOT shall use Load data provided to it as set forth in these Protocols.

 (b) By the date set forth in P.U.C.
 Subst.
-R. 25.173, the Program Administrator shall notify each Retail Entity of its Final RPS Requirement (FRR) for the previous Compliance Period.
+R. 25.173, the Program Administrator shall notify each Retail Entity of its Final SRPS Requirement (FSRR) for the previous Compliance Period.

-(c) The Program Administrator may request from the Public Utility Commission of Texas (PUCT) an adjustment to the deadlines set forth in this Section if certain factors, including but not limited to changes to the ERCOT Settlement Calendar, should affect the timely availability of reliable retail sales data or renewable Resource generation data necessary for calculating Renewable Portfolio Standard (RPS) requirements.
+(c) The Program Administrator may request from the Public Utility Commission of Texas (PUCT) an adjustment to the deadlines set forth in this Section if certain factors, including but not limited to changes to the ERCOT Settlement Calendar, should affect the timely availability of reliable retail sales data or renewable Resource generation data necessary for calculating SRPS requirements.

 14.9.1 Annual Capacity Targets

-(1) The renewable energy capacity targets (in megawatts) for each year are as follows:
+(1) The solar renewable energy capacity targets (in megawatts) for each year are as follows: